justwaitfor-me/coreaccess-api/docs/FILE_STRUCTURE.md

 ### `docs/`

+- `.gitkeep`: Keeps the directory tracked in Git.
+- `FILE_STRUCTURE.md`: Documentation for the project file structure.
-- `routes.md`: Documentation for the API routes.
+- `ROUTE_STRUCTURE.md`: Documentation for the API routes.

 ### `public/`